This blood orange margarita doesn't use any store-bought syrup or mix. They're made with fresh citrus juice and sweetened to taste.

 Instructions

-- Squeeze the juice from the blood oranges and lime into a measuring cup.
-Add the superfine sugar and stir well until dissolved.
+- Squeeze the juice from two blood oranges and one lime into a measuring cup.
+Add 1-2 Tablespoons superfine sugar (start with 1 Tablespoon, and taste the juice.
+Add more sugar if needed) and stir well until dissolved.

 - Wet the rim of a glass with lime or blood orange juice.
 Dip the rim of the glass into a thin layer of kosher salt on a plate (optional - if you choose not to rim the glass with salt, add a pinch of kosher salt to the juice mixture).
 Fill the glass halfway with crushed or cubed ice.

 - Fill a cocktail shaker with ice.
-Pour juice mixture and tequila to the shaker and shake vigorously.
+Pour juice mixture and 1.5 ounces tequila to the shaker and shake vigorously.
 Pour into prepared glass.

 Leave a Reply